pezza3434/PersonalSite/_posts/2016-05-5-Announcing-event-calendar-app.markdown

 I believe the idea meets my first requirement of building something people want and crucially, it is something that I can charge for.

 I love the SaaS (Software as a Service) model.
-It makes a lot of sense me.
-Good software takes constant maintenance; with reoccurring monthly revenue stream you are given the time to constantly improve the product and offer the products customers quality customer service.
+It makes a lot of sense to me.
+Good software takes constant maintenance; with a reoccurring monthly revenue stream you are given the time to constantly improve the product and offer quality customers service.

 I see other developers selling eBooks and info products.
 I considered this as I enjoy writing and have had successful ‘how-to’ blog posts in the past.
 There’s certainly a chance that I could make it work.